ballooner/turtle-shell/design-notes.md

 'command1 & command2'  = run command1 in the background and command2 in the foreground
 'command1 && command2' = run command2 if command1 exited succesfully
 'command1; command2'   = run command1 and then command2

-Redirection operator functionality:
-'command1 > out.txt'   = put the output of command1 into out.txt
-'command1 >> out.txt'  = if out.txt exists, append command1 output to it
-'command1 < file.txt'  = use the contents of file.txt as input for command1